PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Like I said, I have a wonderful deal for you.
 A deal no *honest* man could pass up."

 Rattick made a face.
-"I think you are a long way from your store, shrewd merchant."
+"I think that you are a long way from your store, shrewd merchant."

 "And don't I know it.
 Relan, unload the bags, while I have a word with Rattick here."